Backblaze/B2_Command_Line_Tool/changelog.d/+internal_directory.changed.md

-All the Python libraries were moved to the `_internal` directory to discourage users from importing them.
+All Python modules were moved to the `b2._internal` package to discourage users from importing them.